 I also like to use EMDR, which is a technique that induces a dream-like, image-filled narrative about a person’s life.
 EMDR can help us understand how somebody’s memories have been stored.
 The point?
 To help ease somebody’s ‘stuckness’ about a particular situation.
 It’s not uncommon for a person to feel that they are going around in circles about a particular issue in their life (e.g. relationship difficulties, work unhappiness, negative body image ) Over the course of my life I have undergone psychoanalysis, cognitive behavior therapy and EMDR myself.
 I feel confident about these approaches because I have first- hand experience that they work, and work well, in a multitude of ways and it’s very rewarding to see how these approaches are helpful to my patients as well.

-I have had tremendous help over the years from teachers, supervisors, analysts, friends and family.
+I have had so much help over the years from teachers, supervisors, analysts, friends and family.
 My father taught me about how complex personality can be and how one person can play a multitude of roles without even realizing it.
-My mother told me that I could do anything I set my mind to do, and that I was 'master of my fate.'
-Her faith in me was a gift.
-My undergraduate years taught me that I needed to find my own way of understanding life and to change my narrow way of thinking.
-Graduate school in California taught me about becoming more powerful, and about behaviorism.
-My doctoral program in Colorado taught me about psychodynamic and humanistic ideas, and I grew to appreciate the value of relationships.
-NYC has been my therapy home for years, and Albert Ellis, Paul Wachtel, Tony Bass, Jack O'Brien, Joyce Whitby, Lois Adler, and Colette Linnihan have helped me to become a better therapist and a better human being, and I am grateful.
+My mother taught me that I could do almost anything I set my mind to do, and her faith in me was a gift.
+My undergraduate years in WV and NYC taught me to find my own way of understanding life, and to expand my horizons.
+Living in California acquainted me with the U of the Pacific and the use of behavior analysis- which empowered me to take risks in my personal and professional life.
+At the U of Northern Colorado I loved working with children in play therapy and with adults using psychodynamic, humanistic and group theories.
+My supervisor at the Northern Westchester Guidance Clinic in Mt Kisco, NY, Christine Masters, supported me as I treated children and adolescents with abuse histories, individually and in groups, and she also taught me to empathize with their parents..
+Then NYC became my therapy home, and Albert Ellis, Paul Wachtel, Tony Bass, Jack O'Brien, Joyce Whitby, Lois Adler, and Colette Linnihan-through their writings and their practices- helped me to become a more fully alive and integrated human being.

 My mission is to promote understanding, acceptance and action-with regard to being the best you can be, growing older with confidence, transforming trauma into strength, and having more fun than fear along the way!